Deputy dies after boating accident during Lake Hartwell training exercise - South Carolina Radio Network

 Anderson County’s sheriff says his office is in mourning after one of its own died in a boating accident Thursday.

-The South Carolina Department of Natural Resources (DNR) said 30-year-old Devin Hodges died after he was hit by a boat during a training exercise.
+The South Carolina Department of Natural Resources (DNR) said 30-year-old Deputy Devin Hodges died after he was hit by a boat during a training exercise.
 Members of the Anderson County deputies and representatives from the Army Corps of Engineers were holding the event on Lake Hartwell at the time.
 A DNR spokesman said Hodges and two others were thrown from one of the boats during the exercise around 9:30 a.m.

 The spokesman said Hodges was hit by the boat’s propeller.
 He died in the hospital roughly an hour later.
 The two other individuals were not physically injured, but were also taken to the hospitals to be treated for shock.